DIVISION 1. - GENERALLY

 Sec.
 58-55. - Fee to cover cost of collection of delinquent taxes.

-A fee is imposed on delinquent taxpayers to cover the administrative costs and reasonable attorney's or collection agency's fees which shall not exceed 20 percent of the delinquent tax bill associated with the collection of delinquent taxes.
-Such administrative costs shall be in addition to all penalties and interest, and shall not exceed $20.00 for taxes collected subsequent to the filing of a warrant or other appropriate legal document but prior to judgment, and $25.00 for taxes collected subsequent to judgment.
+A fee is imposed on delinquent taxpayers to cover the administrative costs and reasonable attorney's or collection agency's fees actually contracted for.
+The attorney's or collection agency's fees shall not exceed 20 percent of the delinquent tax bill associated with the collection of delinquent taxes.
+Such administrative costs shall be in addition to all penalties and interest, and be the amount permitted in Va.
+Code §58.2-3958.

 Sec.
 58-56. - Payment of taxes by credit card.